1. General information. Editorial Policy

 - The Editorial Committee, formed by the President of SEIOMM and a group of researchers and experts of international prominence, consults and advises the Steering Committee.

 - The Editorial BOARD: responsible for the reception of manuscripts, their layout and publication in the ROMM, as well as the maintenance and updating of the Journal Web page, all supervised by the Steering Committee with a publishing company hired ad hoc by SEIOMM.

 Originality or non-publication policy

 The manuscripts submitted to ROMM must not have been published previously.
 The so-called Ingelfinger Rule is the policy applied, for two reasons.
 First, to allow time for independent review of scientific results prior to public dissemination, and furthermore, to ensure content originality.
 The rule also calls for researchers not to provide the details of their findings to the media before their work can be peer reviewed and published.

 The ROMM does not have an embargo, a grace period or precise registration for accessing its contents.
-Each article can be read immediately, as “online advance”, or in its corresponding issue once published.
-All articles can be read or downloaded at no cost, in both Spanish and English.
+Each article can be read immediately, such as “Advance of upcoming issues”, or in its corresponding issue once it is definitively published.
+All articles may be read or downloaded free of charge, in both Spanish and English.
 The magazine does not charge authors for sending or publishing their articles in any of its forms.
 Thus, it is completely free.